OUR ROUTE IS FOCUSSED ON THE STUNNING WAITIUKUBULI NATIONAL TRAIL WHICH SNAKES ITS WAY UP AND DOWN THE ISLAND.

 DAY SIX

 After a restful night sleeping with the cacophony of jungle sounds and the distant rumbling of the waves.
 You will be greeted with fresh coffee and a hearty breakfast.
-Today see a fast a flowing day compared to yesterday.
+Today see a fast a flowing day compared to yesterday with 21.6km to cover.
 We will run down the Layou valley using mainly minor roads and path today, given us some well earnt down hill before hitting the final up of the day to finish on a high, views of the west coast and the town of Salisbury.

 ACCOMMODATION: Hotel – twin shared basis.
 Doubles are available on request (no surcharge).
 Single supplements are available with surcharge applied.